 Beginning in the early 1780’s, and continuing through the ratification of the U.S. Constitution in 1788, James Madison of Virginia and Alexander Hamilton of New York worked as a team.
-They dragged the country kicking and screaming toward the creation of a national government that might, they hoped, do two related things: defeat democratic inroads on political power, made by ordinary people in the 1770’s and 80’s; and vitiate the legislative powers of the separate states, which had been lax, at best, in opposing the democratic impulses.
+They dragged the country kicking and screaming toward the creation of a national government that might, they hoped, do two related things: defeat democratic inroads on political power, made by ordinary people in the 1770’s and 80’s; and vitiate the legislative powers of the separate states, which had been lax, at best, in containing those democratic impulses.
 In 1789, when the first U.S. government went into operation in New York City, the partners hadn’t gotten all they’d wanted—the state legislatures still existed—but they’d gotten a lot, and as Treasury secretary, Hamilton went into action to bring about a system that he and Madison had long been working toward.

 It didn’t go that way.
 Even the most casual reader of founding history knows that Hamilton and Madison became opponents on pretty much every issue—that the Hamilton-vs.-Jefferson binary, which came to define the fundamental national conflict, is really a Hamilton-vs.-Jefferson-and-Madison binary.
 In Jefferson, Madison found a new partner.
 He spurned everything he and Hamilton had been trying to bring about.
 It was a nasty breakup, and Hamilton didn’t even see it coming.

 Everybody has a plan, it’s said, until they get punched in the face.
 Hamilton took his punch in Federal Hall, in New York City, in early 1790, when the House was debating his proposal that Congress fully fund the federal war debt—to pay, that is, the small class of bondholders regular interest, for decades to come, at nearly the bonds’ face value, despite the real value’s having plunged in the market.
 (This isn’t the place to go into why Hamilton saw a massive investor-class payoff and bailout as nation-building, but he had cogent reasons.)
 In the debate, some Hamilton opponents—most loudly and passionately the choleric James Jackson of Georgia—proposed to discriminate between classes of bondholders.
-It might be OK to pay, at the value Hamilton proposed, those who had bought war bonds directly from the federal government, and those who had been issued federal chits for army pay and impressed supplies—but anyone who had bought bonds and chits in secondary markets should be paid at the deeply reduced market rate.
+It might be OK to pay, at the value Hamilton proposed, those who had bought war bonds directly from the federal government, and those who had been issued federal chits for army pay and impressed supplies—but anyone who had bought bonds and chits in secondary speculative markets should be paid at the deeply reduced market rate.
 The original holders, the opposition said, had made patriotic sacrifices.
-The speculators had exploited that class by buying up the paper cheap, in hopes of lining their pockets on the rise that Hamilton was now proposing to make law.
+The speculators had exploited that class by buying up the paper cheap in hopes of lining their pockets on the rise that Hamilton was now proposing to make law.

-James Madison rose to speak.
+Now James Madison rose to speak.
 And to Hamilton’s gobsmacked horror, he was speaking in favor of discrimination.

-Bringing the idea back from the dead, Madison now proposed his own discrimination amendment, and unlike Jackson, who tended, Ames said, just to “re-bellow” his points, Madison had gravitas, sway, and command of nuance.
+Bringing the goofy idea back from the dead, Madison proposed his own discrimination amendment, and unlike Jackson, who tended, Ames said, just to “re-bellow” his points, Madison had gravitas, sway, and command of nuance.
 He drew sniffles in the body by hymning the virtues of the common man, though he’d long worked with Hamilton to obstruct ordinary people’s efforts to gain some degree of equality.
 He joined in states-oriented critiques of federal finance efforts, though he’d long worked with Hamilton to reject those critiques.
 Thus did Madison tacitly announce the breakup.
 Hamilton remained stung and amazed for a long time.

 But that was only Breakup Phase One.
 Throughout the long and agonizing debates on funding the federal debt, and assuming the states’ debts in it, Madison did little more than run the clock and message his newfound support for states’ rights and ordinary citizen.
-His dilatory tactic was to propose lengthy, unworkable alternatives that went inevitably down to defeat; in the end, he acquiesced in more or less everything Hamilton wanted.
+His dilatory tactic was to propose lengthy, unworkable alternatives that went down to inevitable defeat; in the end, he acquiesced in more or less everything Hamilton wanted.

 It was Breakup Phase Two that changed everything—for the founders and for us.

 That was just plain weird.
-To Hamilton and his supporters, it seemed glaringly obvious that everything the federal government might legitimately do can’t, of course, be enumerated; implied powers naturally exist, and constitutional language notes their existence.
+To Hamilton and his supporters, it seemed glaringly obvious that everything the federal government might legitimately do can’t, of course, be enumerated; implied powers naturally exist, and the constitutional language even notes their existence.
 One may agree or disagree with that position.
 The important thing is that Madison agreed with it; if anything, Hamilton had gotten the idea of implied powers from him.
 (So go ahead and disagree with implied powers if you want—just know that the great author of the original attack on them had no consistent argument.)
 In criticizing the bank, not as a bad idea but as illegitimate on its face, Madison took what was manifestly a policy disagreement—manifestly to him!—and rendered it essentialist, absolutist, constitutionalist.

 And the rest is history.
 Bad history, as we like to say here.

 The vacuousness of Madison’s position had to have been clear to him (much ink has been spilled trying to read the Virginian’s mind).
 He was slippery as hell, but his behavior going forward suggests that whatever he may have been pleased to think about his own seriousness, he placed no practical value on sincerity in anti-federal-bank constitutionalism.
 What we’ve been taking seriously for so long, as a fundamental American disagreement on the deepest foundational principles, was attended by no such seriousness at its creation; it served only to bring about a nuclear-level rhetorical escalation in a political contest.
 Madison was soon taking these essentialist, values-oriented, constitutional positions in reaction to many of Hamilton's legislative efforts; he later renounced or ignored them, without seeming to worry about any impact on the Constitution.
-In the minority, he and Jefferson condemned as un-American Hamilton’s effort to shift the American economy to manufacturing; in power, they adopted a pro-manufacturing agenda.
+When in the minority, he and Jefferson condemned as un-American Hamilton’s effort to shift the American economy to manufacturing; in power, they adopted a pro-manufacturing agenda.
 They ran against Hamiltonian displays of militarism in the quasi-war with France and then made a war of choice on Britain.
-When the bank charter, on which they focused their constitutionalist wrath, finally expired, the state banking they’d championed caused chaos for the federal government.
+When the bank charter on which they’d first focused their constitutionalist wrath finally expired, the state banking they’d championed caused chaos for the federal government.
 So they started a new national bank.

 Jefferson had it in him to wring his hands over the contradictions.
 I don’t think Madison did, really.